 Pomeroy Skin Food was now a night cream, although the company hedged its bets by suggesting that it could be applied before a bath or any time during the day, if desired.
 Pomeroy Day Cream, like other vanishing creams, was used under make-up during the day and as a skin protectant, maintaining the position it had established before the First World War.

-As well as more clearly demarcating day and night treatments, the Pomeroy product line now made more allowances for dry and sensitive skin types.
+As well as more clearly demarcating day and night treatments, the Pomeroy product line made additional allowances for dry and sensitive skin types.
 There was Pomeroy Eau des Fleurs skin tonic for sensitive skin, to complement the older and stronger Astringent Lotion; Pomeroy Dathos Cream, used in place of Pomeroy Skin Food if the skin was dry; and Pomeroy Cleansing Cream (possibly a liquefying cleansing cream) for cleansing oily skin.

 The preliminary step in beauty culture is the establishment of perfect skin hygiene.